aanorlondo/pdf-watermark/README.md

 ## 📍 Overview

-The PDF Watermark project is a Python application that offers both a command-line interface (CLI) and a graphical user interface (GUI) for adding watermarks to PDF files.
-The core functionality includes loading a configuration file, calculating the position and size of the watermark, and applying it to each page of the PDF.
-The project's purpose is to provide an easy and efficient way to apply watermarks, allowing users to protect their PDFs and add branding or copyright information.
-Its value proposition lies in its flexibility, as it supports custom configuration files and provides options for both CLI and GUI interactions.
+The "PdfWatermark" project is a Python-based toolkit that offers multiple solutions for adding watermarks to PDF files.
+It provides a command line interface (CLI) application, a graphical user interface (GUI) application, and a core module that can be integrated into other applications.
+The project's key functionalities include the ability to apply configurable watermarks to multiple PDF files, define watermark text, position, and color, and save/load watermark configurations and templates.
+Its purpose is to provide a flexible and user-friendly solution for adding watermarks to PDF files, offering convenience and customization options to users.

 ---